IsackRodCarlos/Isack/README.md

 - How can I specify the location of a file or directory on my computer?
 3. Working With Files and Directories.
 - How can I create, copy, and delete files and directories?
-- How can I edit files?*We did introduction to command line**
+- How can I edit files?
 # DAY 3
 **We are doing introduction to github**
 # DAY 4